 6. The Neighborhoods

-Cycling the city provides the ideal balance.
-Our 5-hour essential tour covers the hip, the historical, the curious, and the culturally significant parts of town spread across over 10 neighborhoods.
-From our home base in SoMa to Golden Gate Park and back, we take in the diversity of SF’s hippest neighborhood, Mission District, the history of Alamo square, the vibrancy of the Castro Haight Ashbury, Golden Gate Park, and the Golden Gate Bridge.
+Biking the city really provides the ideal balance.
+Our Essential Electric SF Bike Tour all covers the hip, the historical, the curious, and the culturally significant parts of town spread across 10 neighborhoods.
+From our home base in SoMa to Golden Gate Park and back, we take in the diversity of SF’s hippest neighborhood including the Mission District, the vibrancy of the Castro Haight Ashbury, Golden Gate Park, and the Golden Gate Bridge.